pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Streams

 Pravega organizes data into Streams.
 A Stream is a durable, elastic, append-only, unbounded sequence of bytes that has good performance and strong consistency.
-A Pravega Stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/) in a way that MOM systems mainly focus on message "delivery", whereas Pravega targets how these messages (or events) are consistently and efficiently "stored" for short term (low latency) and long term (high throughput) consumption.
+A Pravega Stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

 Pravega Streams are based on an append-only log data structure.
 By using append-only logs, Pravega can rapidly ingest data into durable storage,